NullVoxPopuli/emberconf-2023-resources/resources/pages/end.md

 <!--

-...and that's it!

 if you want to use the live-editor / REPL / Playground I made, it's here on the right.

-on the left is a link to the tutorial I may with the REPL slash Playground
+on the left is a link to the tutorial I made with the REPL slash Playground

 it teaches gjs as well as concepts I generally think are important to know for writing ember applications in 2023.